 The inclusion of relevant major genes and QTL for obvious traits of relevance is of importance but adaptation to new production environments is likely governed by a host of minor loci and yet to be discovered traits and QTL.
 Genomic selection offers opportunities to more rapidly shift allele frequencies at such loci in the desired direction, especially since these may not have been selected for in breeding for the traditional transplanted and fully flooded rice system.
 A major challenge in these efforts are the numerous variations existing within water saving practices.
 DSR can be implemented under aerobic conditions throughout or with various levels of flooding during the crop cycle as DSR and AWD may be combined.
 Sowing may be done through drilling by machine or by hand through broadcasting of seed into dry, wet or even puddled soil.
-Methods continue to evolve and so will breeding objectives, which necessitates clear product profiles with associated phenotyping protocols.
+Methods continue to evolve and so will breeding objectives, which necessitates clear product concepts with associated phenotyping protocols.
+There is limited information available in terms of the genetic correlation for yield under transplanted, dry direct seeded and puddled direct seeded systems.
+This ranges from medium to low depending on the growing environments and seasons.
+Further understanding of this aspect for other critical traits still remains to be understood.
+Studies that will characterize the GXEXM aspects are thus needed as the first step to breed better varieties for these systems.
+Multi-location testing networks generating high-quality data through rigorous testing of breeding lines under their systems is thus a critical step to understand these aspects and divide the target environments into clusters of mega-environments.
+Genomic predictions can then be used to choose the right parents for each of these clusters for maximum gains.
+Trait indices combining key targets may also be used to make gains for multiple traits at the same time.

 One remaining challenge is the identification of additional traits and related screening methods specifically needed for DSR and AWD.
 We highlighted the potential importance of root plasticity for which traits need to be dissected phenotypically and genetically.
 A shift to more aerobic growth conditions furthermore offers opportunities to address the low nitrogen use efficiency typically associated with flooded rice production.
 Likewise, reducing methane emission via exploring variation for plant traits potentially reducing methanogenesis or subsequent venting through the plant.
 While this may not be of high priority in terms of food security or improving farm income, efforts to reduce the environmental footprint of rice are likely to gain importance.
 Reducing GHG emissions through breeding would provide positive feedback loops in relation to lessening anticipated negative effects of climate change on rice production.